The 2019-20 NCAA basketball season is underway with 351 Division 1 teams vying to land one of the coveted 68 spots in the annual tournament.

 Looking at where there may be some value, here’s how online sportsbooks have priced their national title contenders currently:

-The experience of betting college basketball online via a sports betting app or sportsbook is much more convenient than a retail sportsbook.
+The experience of betting college basketball online via a top US sports betting site or sportsbook is much more convenient than a retail sportsbook.
 From a betting perspective, there are three advantages of betting online versus waiting in the teller line at a retail sportsbook:

 Watching the action live on TV with the ability to assess a wager for the second-half or final-game result is a great advantage, especially as the point spreads and totals change in real-time with the game action.